 \subsubsection{SNR scaling optimization}

-Each instrumental resolution $\mathcal{I}$ has an associated value of SNR$_{\rm max}$, the SNR of a $90^{\circ}$ electron in trap 3 at $r=0\,\si{mm}$.
+Each $\mathcal{I}$ distribution has an associated value of SNR$_{\rm max}$, the SNR of a $90^{\circ}$ electron in trap 3 at $r=0\,\si{mm}$.
 SNR$_{\rm max}$ mostly affects the width of $\mathcal{I}$ while maintaining the distribution's overall shape.
-In particular, higher SNR$_{\rm max}$ corresponds to wider $\mathcal{I}$ distributions because the overall SNR in track bins is higher, making electrons with smaller pitch angles more detectable.
+In particular, a higher SNR$_{\rm max}$ corresponds to a wider $\mathcal{I}$ distribution because the overall SNR in track bins is higher, making electrons with smaller pitch angles more detectable.
 These small-pitch-angle electrons explore a larger range of magnetic fields, broadening the detected frequency spectrum.

-The total system gain and noise temperature are not known well enough for each data set to determine SNR$_{\rm max}$.
-As a result, the width of $\mathcal{I}$ is not exactly known.
-To find SNR$_{\rm max}$ for a given $^{\mathrm{83m}}$Kr data set, 60 fits are performed using inputted $\mathcal{I}$ distributions corresponding to SNR$_{\rm max}$ values ranging from 12 to 18.
-When simulating these $\mathcal{I}$ distributions, the SNR of all events is scaled relative to SNR$_{\rm max}$ before the efficiency filter is applied.
+The total system gain and noise temperature are not known well enough for each $^{\mathrm{83m}}$Kr data set to determine SNR$_{\rm max}$.
+Instead, to estimate SNR$_{\rm max}$, 60 $^{\mathrm{83m}}$Kr fits are performed using inputted $\mathcal{I}$ distributions corresponding to SNR$_{\rm max}$ values ranging from 12 to 18.
 We add a fit parameter to the $^{\mathrm{83m}}$Kr model: a scale factor $s$, which widens or compresses $\mathcal{I}$ during the fit.
 When $s=1$, this indicates that $\mathcal{I}$ has the best width to describe the data, and thus the best SNR scale.
 We fit the 60 (SNR$_{\rm max}$, $s$) points to a quadratic function and predict the SNR$_{\rm max}$ for $s=1$.
 This procedure anchors SNR$_{\rm max}$ to experimental data.
-It also produces a best-estimate for the standard deviation of $\mathcal{I}$, for each $^{\mathrm{83m}}$Kr data set.
+It also produces a best-estimate for the standard deviation of $\mathcal{I}$ for each $^{\mathrm{83m}}$Kr data set.

-For pre-tritium $^{\mathrm{83m}}$Kr data, the result of the SNR scaling procedure (SNR$_{\rm max}$ = 14.3) is shown in \autoref{fig:max_snr_optimization_oct_data}.
-Figure~\ref{fig:kr_ftc_res} displays the resulting $\mathcal{I}$ for this data set.
-To simulate $\mathcal{I}$ for the tritium analysis, we use the same SNR$_{\rm max}$ value as in the pre-tritium $^{\mathrm{83m}}$Kr data set, since its properties most closely resemble those of tritium data (see \autoref{tab:mml_track_length_fit_results}).
+For pre-tritium $^{\mathrm{83m}}$Kr data, the outcome of the SNR scaling procedure (SNR$_{\rm max}$ = 14.3) is shown in \autoref{fig:max_snr_optimization_oct_data}, and the resulting $\mathcal{I}$ is displayed in \autoref{fig:kr_ftc_res}.
+To simulate $\mathcal{I}$ for the tritium analysis, we use the same SNR$_{\rm max}$ value as in the pre-tritium $^{\mathrm{83m}}$Kr data, since its properties most closely resemble those of tritium data (see \autoref{tab:mml_track_length_fit_results}).
 The two data sets are only distinguishable in track duration, which has a sub-dominant effect on the width of $\mathcal{I}$.